Lucas Elliot Eberl: Directing career

 Eberl filmed Fault Line, a feature film set in Los Angeles, in secret with a cast that includes Kris Lemche, Caitlyn Folley, Dov Tiefenbach, Jon Foster, Michael Welch, Edgar Morais, Chris Marquette, Zoë Kravitz, Leah Pipes, Lou Taylor Pucci and Angela Sarafyan.
 The film is described as being a period piece taking place in 2009 that revolves around the lives of a group of young adults struggling with the consequences of a rapidly changing world during the turn of the decade.
-The film is expected to be released in 2023.
+The film is expected to be released in 2026.

-On June 25th 2021, We Won't Forget, the short film directed by Lucas Elliot Eberl and Edgar Morais made its world premiere in competition at Palm Springs International ShortFest.
+On June 25, 2021, We Won't Forget, the short film directed by Lucas Elliot Eberl and Edgar Morais, had its world premiere in competition at the Academy Awards qualifying Palm Springs International ShortFest.
 The film was co-written by the directors and Whitney Able, who stars in the film as a woman whose frustrations boil to the surface while hosting a party for her friends, culminating in a public freakout that turns into collective hysteria.
 Edgar Morais also stars in the film alongside John Patrick Amedori, Paul James, Davida Williams and Caitlyn Folley, among others.
-The film screened in competition at the Hamptons International Film Festival, Tirana International Film Festival, Woodstock Film Festival, Rooftop Films and IndieLisboa International Film Festival, among others.
-We Won't Forget won the Grand Jury Prize, as well as the award for Best Editing at Castrovillari Film Festival and the jury's Honorable Mention at FEST New Directors New Films Festival.
+The film screened in competition at the Hamptons International Film Festival, Tirana International Film Festival, Woodstock Film Festival, Rooftop Films and IndieLisboa International Film Festival, among many others and was selected as a Vimeo Staff Pick and Short of the Week.

+We Won't Forget won the Grand Jury Prize, as well as the award for Best Editing at Castrovillari Film Festival and the Jury's Honorable Mention at FEST New Directors New Films Festival. and was nominated for Best Fiction Short Film at the 2022 Sophia Awards (Portuguese Academy Award).